My Apple Watch Told Me I Have Afib

 The majority of people wearing an Apple Watch, have a very low risk of having atrial fibrillation – most owners are 55 or younger.
 In that group, the risk of having Afib is low.
 So, even if the apple watch is wrong only a small percent of time, what ends up happening is that the alerts by the watch will be wrong 45% of the time.
 This has been estimated by physician-scientist Sekar Kathiresan.

-However, wearables are becoming more accurate and particularly if you snap an EKG with it, the accuracy is high.
+However, wearables are becoming more accurate, and particularly if you snap an EKG with it, the accuracy is high.

 When I am evaluating a patient that had afib detected by the apple watch my first step is to analyze the tracings they have recorded.
 The quality is often good enough to confirm the diagnosis.
 Other tests may be requested to to improve the accuracy and understand how often you are having Afib.